hanksf/hanksf.github.io/_pages/research.md

 =====

-**The Role of Demographics in Cross-Cohort Lifetime Income Differences** with Laura Murphy Brief abstract: We study how demographic changes in the US affect men’s lifetime incomes through career spillovers.
+**The Role of Demographics in Cross-Cohort Lifetime Income Differences** with Laura Murphy
+Abstract: We study how demographic changes in the US affect men’s lifetime incomes through career spillovers.
 American men’s lifetime median incomes have followed a hump shaped
 pattern: rising with each cohort entering the labour market from the late 1950s until the 1970s, and subsequently falling.
 The start of decline coincides with the entry